MichaelvonSiebenthal/MasterThesis/airline/readme.md

     scripts.
 Due to the large file size of the generated adjacency matrices, these could not be uploaded to GitHub due to file size limitations.

-4. main_script.ipynb is the main Python script used for generating the results.
+4. main_script.ipynb is the main Python script used for analyzing the graphs and generating the machine learning results.

 5. Node2Vec.ipynb is the script used for the Node2Vec results.